 If students in college credit courses are caught breaching the academic integrity policy, they will immediately be dropped from that course and lose credit from the college and will lose high school credit.
 A grade of "F" will be placed on the college and high school transcript.

 Academic Lettering

-A student may earn a letter for being on the A or B honor roll for 2 (two) consecutive semesters.
+Students grade 9-12 may earn a letter for being on the A honor roll for 2 (two) consecutive semesters.
+7th and 8th graders may be on an honor roll but will not letter.